Nursery - The Hedgehog class

 We can choose our own activities and all the resources are available to us.
 We quickly learn where things can be found and where to put them away at tidy up time.
 If there is something special or unusual we need, our teachers do their very best to find it for us.
 They also ask us to do some activities they have prepared that help us learn and practice the skills we need, ready for when we are in the Reception class.
 We all work together to change our classroom to match our topic especially our role play area.
 This year we have already had a magical forest, Father Christmas' workshop, a Teddy bear's hospital and who knows what will come next.

-We love to be outside and Mrs Griffiths, Mrs Newby and Mrs Hill do too.
+We love to be outside and our adults do too.
 They make sure that we learn about how our world changes at different times of the year.
 They take us on trips to crunch in the autumn leaves in the local woods, walk through the fields to see the baby animals in the spring and go to the forest or beach in the summer.
 We also go on trips as things arise.
 We went to see the Christmas Greenhouse in Barrow Park and saw the decorations and Christmas train.

 Each week we all take part in ‘Welly Wednesday’, putting on our waterproof suits and doing everything outside.
 We are now joined by Hopscotch and the Penguin reception class allowing us to work together, sometimes with our family members.
 We find out about the outside world, creatures and habitats, explore using all our senses, use natural materials to make pictures, paints, build dens etc. Generally we just enjoy everything on a freer and larger scale.